 - Security.
 Thieves often have to pass through several layers of security to get to your apartment door, which isn’t the case with many houses.

-- Owners’ corporation by-laws.
+- Strata/owners’ corporation by-laws.
 Living in an apartment means abiding by the rules imposed by the owners’ corporation, such as not hanging washing over the balcony or not having pets in the property.
 If you want to renovate or upgrade your apartment, you may need to seek approval first.

 - Fees.
 You’ll also need to pay a fee to the owners’ corporation to cover shared maintenance costs, so remember to take this into consideration when calculating total costs.